Grande Jatte I

 Object number2017.1

-In the 1980s–90s, Reich’s work started creating the illusion of depth by appearing to have “surface layers” with “holes” through them.
+In the 1980s–90s, Reich started creating the impression of depth by appearing to have surface layers with holes through them.
 In 1990–91, he made a series of paintings in which each surface layer paid tribute to a masterpiece he loved from the history of art.
-This painting, Grande Jatte I, is an example of Reich’s homage to his “ancestors” and a direct reference to the connections he drew between his work and pointillist master Georges Seurat, who created the systematic and “scientific” technique at the end of the 19th century.
-The title and imagery is a direct reference to Seurat’s best-known and largest work, A Sunday on La Grande Jatte (1884–1886).
+This painting, Grande Jatte I, is an example of Reich’s direct reference to pointillist painter Georges Seurat (1859–1891), namely his large-scale painting A Sunday Afternoon on the Island of La Grande Jatte (1884–1886).

 Subject MatterÎle de la Grande Jatte (Island of La Grande Jatte), Seine River, Paris, France